sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 from getting viewed from outside world. _If site traffic does not matter to you, it's better to remove your website from Google Indexing_.

 ### 46. How does a Digital Signature differ from a Digital Certificate?
-A **digital signature** is a mechanism that is used to verify that a particular digital document or a message is authentic.
+A **digital signature** is a mechanism that is used to verify that a digital document or a message is authentic.
 For eg: _If you want to send some confidential mails to other party confirming that you are actual sender_.
 A **digital certificate** is a certificate issued by a trusted third party called a Certificate Authority (CA) to verify the identity of the certificate holder.
 For eg: _SSL certificate for a website_.